belchejs-UC/it3038c-scripts-1/Week7/README.md

+## LOG script

 Let’s stick to PowerShell a little longer.
 Debugging is something that comes with time, so to understand it, it’s best just to use it when the time arises and learn from that.

-Let’s write a PowerShell script that will give us some performance data about our Windows machine.
+Let’s write a log.ps1 script that will give us some performance data about our Windows machine.
 The Windows performance monitoring framework is known as Performance Logging and Alerting (PLA).
 PLA is built into Windows and uses COM and DCOM to obtain performance and diagnosis information from both local and remote computers.
 You can see PLA in action by opening the

 Task Manager | More Details | Performance | Open Resource Monitor.